Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `void setRenderHud(boolean hud)` |
 | Python | `void set_render_hud(bool hud)`  |

-Determine if hud will be rendered in game.
+Determine if the hud will be rendered in game.

 Default value: false